The Day of Atonement

 Yom Kippur: Israel’s most awesome holy day, falls on the last day of the Ten Days of Awe.

-Yom is Hebrew for day and kippur is from the Hebrew word ‘kaphar’ meaning to cover.
-For Jews, the atonement means a ‘covering’ of the sins of the past year.
-Yom Kippur falls on the 10th day after Rosh Hashanah, completing the 10 Days of Awe and is five days before the 7th Feast: Tabernacles.
+Yom is Hebrew for day and Kippur is from the Hebrew word ‘kaphar’ meaning to cover.
+Atonement actually means a ‘covering’ of the sins of the past year.
+Yom Kippur falls on the 10th day after Rosh Hashanah completing the 10 Days of Awe and is five days before the 7th Feast: Tabernacles.

 Yom Kippur is a solemn day of fasting and repentance and no work is allowed.
 According to Jewish belief, Jews who do not repent and observe are ‘cut off’ and will suffer death.

-The living scapegoat was taken away to be lost in the desert after the High Priest laid both hands on its head and confessed the sins of Israel.
+The High Priest slaughtered the other goat to atone for the sins of Israel and brought the blood into the Holy of Holies.
+The scapegoat was sent away to be lost in the desert after the High Priest laid both hands on its head and confessed the sins of Israel.
 In this way, the sins of the nation were symbolically carried off into the desert.
 The hides, flesh, and offal of the sacrificial animals were carried outside the camp and burned.
-(Lev.
-16:20-22)

 In Deuteronomy 12:5-6 and in Psalm 132:13-14, God made it clear that sacrifices could only be made in the temple in Jerusalem, His chosen dwelling place.
 After the temple’s destruction in AD 70, it was forbidden to make animal sacrifices.